prestonharberts/fedora-40-configuration/docs/debloating.md

 # Debloating

-Open Terminal, and run the following to uninstall Calendar:
+Run the following to uninstall programs that are no longer necessary after following this guide:

 ```
-sudo dnf remove gnome-calendar gnome-terminal
+sudo dnf remove gnome-calendar gnome-terminal -y
 ```